-Are Probiotics Good for Pregnancy?
+Is Probiotics Good for Pregnancy?

 Vaginal Health Support Probiotics

-- L. acidophilus – This probiotic may help relieve depression in expectant mothers.
+- L. acidophilus: This probiotic may help relieve depression in expectant mothers.
 If you have been experiencing symptoms of depression during your pregnancy, such as feeling sad for more than two weeks, trouble sleeping, or loss of interest in your usual activities, you may want to give this probiotic a try.